This symbol was the coat of arms of the family of St-Gilles,

 into the square outside to Capitole in Toulouse

 (shown left).
-The cross is studded with metal plates (shown
+The cross is studded with metal bosses (shown

 cross of Toulouse as it developed over the centuries.